-Depending on your insurance coverage and your specific dental issue, the cost of dental implants can vary.
-While some insurance companies pay part of the cost, others may cover the entire cost of your implants and still others may not pay for any part of it.
+The cost of dental implants can vary depending on your insurance coverage and your specific dental issue.
+While some insurance companies pay a portion of the cost, others may cover the entire cost of your implants, and still others may not pay at all.

 Check with your insurance provider to learn whether your insurance plan will cover your treatment.

-In addition to the items above, you must have enough density in your jaw bone for a dental implant treatment to be a success.
-If you don’t, you may still be a candidate for the procedure but would require a bone graft to transplant bone to your jaw to support the implant.
-This would make the process longer and more invasive.
+Aside from the items listed above, you must have sufficient density in your jaw bone for dental implant treatment to be successful.
+If you do not, you may still be a candidate for the procedure, but you will need a bone graft to support the implant.
+This would make the procedure more time-consuming and invasive.

 How do I know whether dental implants or other options are right for me?